SciML/DifferentialEquations.jl/docs/src/index.md

 To understand the package in more detail, check out the following tutorials.
 Example codes for the latest features can be found in [test/](test/).
 Note that for many of the examples in the test folder, you may wish to run them at lower Δx or Δt.
-These values were taken to be large in order make unit tests run faster!Due to the fast development speed of the package, it is recommended you checkout the main branch:
+These values were taken to be large in order make unit tests run faster!
+Due to the fast development speed of the package, it is recommended you checkout the main branch:
 ```
 Pkg.checkout("DifferentialEquations")